UWC2-APIDOC/to-do-service-au24/docs/tutorials/enroll-a-new-user.md

 # Tutorial: Enroll a new user

-In this tutorial, you learn the operations to call to enroll a new user into the service.
+Using this tutorial, you'll be able to enroll a new user into the To-do service.

 Expect this tutorial to take about 15 minutes to complete.